 Process improvement (or "business process improvement" / BPI) can come in many forms.
 Motivated and engaged employees can improve the efficiency of business processes via informal, grassroots efforts.
 They may form self-organizing teams that design and implement solutions to improve process issues.
 These organically-developed solutions can net real gains in productivity and efficiency.
 Whether it's a fairly new process or an old process that hasn't been updated in years, process improvement efforts can yield big gains in productivity, efficiency, accuracy and more.

-However, a formal process improvement framework, language, and common platform allows everyone involved in the improvement effort to leverage the work being done throughout the organization.
+However, a formal process improvement framework, language, and a common platform allows everyone involved in the improvement effort to leverage the work being done throughout the organization.
 Organizational process and workflow improvement projects proceed best with agreed-upon standardization and may even benefit from the guidance of a business process (BPM) specialist who can develop frameworks, KPIs, and other critical aspects of the effort.
 A dedicated, ongoing effort is called "continuous improvement" and allows an organization to iterate and build on previous improvements.
 Sometimes business analysts trained in Six Sigma drive these projects.

 There are a variety of methodologies that help teams implement process improvement.
 Here are just a few.